-These courses (including 9-credit courses and 18-credit courses) aim to provide students with theoretical insights and/ or cross-disciplinary knowledge, as well as an opportunity to pursue advanced and independent research.
+These courses (including 9-credit course and 18-credit course) aim to provide students with theoretical insights and/ or cross-disciplinary knowledge, as well as an opportunity to pursue advanced and independent research.
 These courses try to help students develop original and critical thinking through independent research.
 An 18-credit dissertation shall comprise a paper with required length ranging from 16,000 to 20,000 words on a legal topic approved by the Faculty Higher Degrees Committee.
 A 9-credit dissertation shall comprise a paper on a legal topic likewise approved with required length ranging from 8,000 to 10,000 words.
 In both cases, the dissertation must provide evidence of original work and a capacity for critical legal analysis and argument.
+These courses (including 9-credit courses and 18-credit courses) are assessed by coursework with the actual weighting of coursework (notably research paper) at 100%.